harith1996/MinesweeperSolver/README.md

 # MinesweeperSolver
-An algorithm for solving Minesweeper grids
+An algorithm for solving Minesweeper grids.
+Please refer the pdf file.